President, Tony Pecinovsky

 Tony Pecinovsky writes regularly for the People’s World and the St. Louis Labor Tribune, “one of the country’s oldest and most respected union papers.”
 His articles have been published in Shelterforce, Z-Magazine, Alternet and Political Affairs, among other publications.

-He is the fund-raising co-chair of St. Louis Jobs with Justice and a Missouri Progressive Vote Coalition board member.
-He also serves on the Missouri Immigrant and Refugee Advocates (MIRA) coalition steering committee.
-Additionally, as a member of the St. Louis United Media Guild he serves as the secretary-treasurer of the Greater St. Louis CWA (Communications Workers Union of America) City Council and as a delegate to the Greater St. Louis Central Labor Council.
-He is also the president of the St. Louis Workers’ Education Society.
+Through-out his professional career, Tony has served in a number of leadership capacities, including fund-raising co-chair of St. Louis Jobs with Justice, as a Missouri Progressive Vote Coalition board member and on the Missouri Immigrant and Refugee Advocates (MIRA) coalition steering committee.
+For five years (2010-2015), as a member of the St. Louis United Media Guild, he served as the secretary-treasurer of the Greater St. Louis CWA (Communications Workersof America) City Council and as a delegate to the Greater St. Louis Central Labor Council.

 Zenobia Thompson is a registered nurse, health care and anti-death penalty activist.
 Previously, she served as co-chair of the Committee to Save Homer G. Phillips Hospital and the Campaign for Human Dignity.
 Thompson also served as the co-chair of the St. Louis Free Angela Davis Committee.
 She is a veteran of dozen of electoral campaigns focused on electing African American trade unionists to local and state-wide office.